 § 82A601.
-Procedure after failure to comply with ordered evaluation.
-If the respondent presents good and credible reason why he or she was not present for an ordered evaluation, the court shall continue the proceeding and issue another order for examination.
-A hearing concerning an individual who fails to comply, without good reason, with a court's evaluation order shall still proceed.
-An individual's refusal, without good reason, to comply with an evaluation order may be used as evidence of his or her need for treatment and incapability of making an informed medical decision.
+Procedure After Failure to Comply With Ordered Evaluation.
+If the respondent presents good and credible cause why he or she was not present for an ordered evaluation, the court shall continue the proceeding and issue another order for examination.
+A hearing concerning an individual who fails to comply, without good cause, with a court's evaluation order shall still proceed.
+An individual's refusal, without good cause, to comply with an evaluation order may be used as evidence of his or her need for treatment and incapability of making an informed medical decision.
 If a continuance is ordered, the respondent shall be placed in a designated psychiatric facility and evaluated by a treating professional.
-The continuance shall be for no more than 72 hours or, if this period ends on a Saturday, Sunday or holiday, until the end of the next day on which the court is open.
+The continuance shall be for no more than seventy-two (72) hours or, if this period ends on a Saturday, Sunday or holiday, until the end of the next day on which the court is open.

 § 82A602.
-Consent order.
-At the hearing, the petitioner and respondent may proffer a mutually agreed upon proposed assisted treatment order.
+Consent Order.
+At the hearing, the petitioner and respondent may proffer a mutually agreed upon proposed assisted treatment order, known as a consent order.
 The terms of the order must be consistent with those of an initial order for assisted treatment made pursuant to this Act.
-The proposed order must be accompanied by the testimony, which may be by affidavit, of a treating professional qualifying under § 82A605 that the suggested order is clinically appropriate for the respondent.
-At its discretion, the court may enter the proposed order without a full hearing.
-Once entered, the consent order has the same effect as an assisted treatment order issued pursuant to § 82A401.
+The consent order must be accompanied by the testimony, which may be by affidavit, of a treating professional qualifying under § 82A201 that the suggested order is clinically appropriate for the respondent.
+At its discretion, the court may enter the consent order without a full hearing.
+Once entered, the consent order has the same effect as an assisted treatment order issued pursuant to § 82A603.

-- § 82A603.
-Assisted treatment order.
-An order for assisted treatment, for its - 2 duration, subordinates the individual's right to refuse the administration of - 3 medication or other minor medical treatment to the GBHWC, its designee, or any - 4 other medical provider obligated to care for the person by the court in its order. - 5 The treatment setting shall be the least restrictive possible appropriate alternative. - 6 An initial order for assisted treatment on an outpatient basis may be for up to 180 - 7 calendar days. - § 82A604.
-Services included in order for assisted outpatient treatment.
-An - 9 initial assisted treatment order directing care on an outpatient basis must include - provisions for intensive case management.
-The order may also require the patient - make use of and care providers to supply any or all of the following categories of - services to the individual: - 13 1. medication; - 2. periodic blood tests or urinalysis to determine compliance with treatment; - 3. individual or group therapy; - 4. day or partial day programming activities; - 5. educational and vocational training or activities; - 6. alcohol or substance abuse treatment and counseling, and periodic tests - for the presence of alcohol or illegal drugs for persons with a history of - alcohol or substance abuse; - 7. supervision of living arrangements; and - 8. any other services prescribed to treat the person's mental illness and to - assist the person in living and functioning in the community, or to - 24 attempt to prevent a relapse or deterioration.
+§ 82A603.
+Assisted Treatment Order.
+An order for assisted treatment, for its duration, subordinates the individual's right to refuse the administration of medication or other minor medical treatment to the GBHWC, its designee, or any other medical provider obligated to care for the person by the court in its order.
+The treatment setting shall be the least restrictive possible and appropriate alternative.
+An initial order for assisted treatment on an outpatient basis may be for up to one hundred eighty (180) calendar days.

-Any material modifications of the provisions of the assisted treatment order to which the patient does not agree must be approved by the court.
+§ 82A604.
+Services Included in Order for Assisted Outpatient Treatment.
+An initial assisted treatment order directing care on an outpatient basis must include provisions for intensive case management.
+The order may also require the patient to make use of and care providers to supply any or all of the following categories of services to the individual:

-§ 82A605.
-Effect of assisted treatment determination on other rights.
-The determination that a person is in need of assisted treatment as an outpatient, is not a determination that the patient is legally incompetent or incapacitated for any purpose other than those set out in this Act.
+(a) medication;

-Article 7.
-Appeals
+- (b) periodic blood tests or urinalysis to determine compliance with treatment; - (c) individual or group therapy; - (d) day or partial day programming activities; - (e) educational and vocational training or activities;